Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

 The most straightforward way of including non-python files is to add a `MANIFEST.in`_ to the project.

-In addition PYNQ provides two mechanisms that can be used aid deployments of notebooks and large bitstreams - in particular xclbin files which can exceed 100 MBs each.
+In addition PYNQ provides two mechanisms that can be used to aid deployments of notebooks and large bitstreams - in particular xclbin files which can exceed 100 MBs each.

 Registering PYNQ Notebooks
 --------------------------

-If you have notebooks in your package you can register your notebooks with the ``pynq get-notebooks`` command line tool by creating a ``pynq.notebooks`` entry point linking to the part of your package.
+If you have notebooks in your package, you can register your notebooks with the ``pynq get-notebooks`` command line tool by creating a ``pynq.notebooks`` entry point linking to the part of your package.
 The key part of the entry point determines the name of the folder that will be created in the notebooks folder